 It is rarely feasible to visit every supplier of every material, component and assembly to examine the status of their key manufacturing processes.
-Some elements should be assessed on-site and others will need alternative approaches.
+Some elements should be assessed on-site and others may utilize alternative approaches.
+The type and depth of the assessment is determined by the risk level of the element.
 On-site evaluations are typically reserved for the locations where one or more of the following apply: